chenyunwe1/SH-DTI/README.md

 - *gt_xxxx.npy* - Ground-truth data prepared for network.

 ## train.py
 The code for training the network in SH-DTI using datasets prepared using the make_train_dataset.py and make_valid_dataset.py scripts.
+The version of TensorFlow-GPU is 2.3.0.

 **Output**
 - *model_xxx.h5* - The model saved every five training iterations.